citusdata/citus_docs/develop/migration_mt_ror.rst

 If the test suite for your Rails application uses the ``database_cleaner`` gem to reset the test database between runs, be sure to use the "truncation" strategy rather than "transaction."
-We have seen occassional failures during transaction rollbacks in the tests.
+We have seen occasional failures during transaction rollbacks in the tests.
 The database_cleaner `documentation
 <https://www.rubydoc.info/gems/database_cleaner#How_to_use>`_ has
 instructions for changing the cleaning strategy.